AvantikaNaik/AvantikaNaik.github.io/README.md

-# personalWebsite
+# AvantikaNaik.github.io

-Welcome to the source code for my personal website!
+Welcome to the source code for my personal website and blog!